UltraRepo/uingest/README.md

-# Uingest: UltraRepo Ingestor
+# Uingest: UltraRepo AI Ingestor

-A fork of Crawl4AI RAG MCP server with PostgreSQL + PGVector support.
+A fork of Crawl4AI RAG MCP server with added support for PostgreSQL + PGVector

 Uingest ingests data from websites, sitemaps, or GitHub repos, creates embeddings using OpenAI, and stores results in PostgreSQL with PGVector.
 This enables powerful Retrieval-Augmented Generation (RAG) workflows through the Model Context Protocol (MCP).